react nextjs accessibility patterns

 Keyboard users lose context when form submission fails validation.
 Programmatic focus routing must be implemented to return focus to the first invalid field, preventing disorientation during error cycles.

 Use the handleSubmit() error callback to intercept validation failures.
 Store field references via useRef or leverage RHF's internal registry to route focus.
 Announce submission status via an aria-live region to provide non-visual feedback.
-In React 18, wrap focus shifts in startTransition or requestAnimationFrame to avoid layout thrashing during concurrent updates.
+In React 18, wrap focus shifts in requestAnimationFrame to avoid layout thrashing during concurrent updates.

 'use client';

-import { useForm, useId, useRef } from 'react-hook-form';
+import { useRef, useId } from 'react';

 import { startTransition } from 'react';